LegendaryGuard/BFP/README.md

 The project was started on Quake 2, that's where they were getting organized playing Quake and learn some programming there.

-The source code is said to have started from SDK 1.17 point release after the release of Quake 3 Arena (December 2, 1999).
+The source code is said to have started from SDK 1.15c released on January 14, 2000.
 It continued to be updated, including the addition of `cg_particles.c` in 1.29, until 1.31.
 More info can be found in [Quake 3 Arena changelog version history](https://discourse.ioquake.org/t/quake-3-changelog-version-history/375).

 The original source code appears to be lost, but the assets and some docs are available in various places.
 Nonetheless, not all sources are accessible.